 So far, I think I’ll write about food, allergies, motherhood, and family related things.
 I am a rambler by nature so I want to focus on sharing information and ideas versus standing on a soapbox.
 My qualifications are experiences and I hope to give back a little.

-The name of the blog is how our 4 year old daughter, E, used to say “oh my goodness!”
-We also have a 2 year old son, R. We have yet to test him (he has what we think are cinnamon and apricot allergies, early on he had issues with tomato but I think he may have grown out of it) but my daughter has extensive allergies (currently oats,
+The name of the blog is how our now 5 year old daughter, E, used to say “oh my goodness!”
+We also have a 3 year old son, R. We have yet to test him (he had issues early on as well as colic but he is doing much better) but my daughter has food and environmental allergies (currently oats,

 soy, wheat, eggs, milk, corn, sesame seeds, grapes, peanuts, tree nuts, dogs, cats, and some melons) plus we are vegetarians to begin with.
 Surreal to be able to cross out some of the allergens from that list but we have reintroduced a number of foods with the guidance of our allergist and supervised food challenges!

-My husband and I met in law school so we’re both lawyers in Nevada (I also have an inactive bar license in Oregon).
-We eat top 8 allergen free for the most part but as most food allergy folks know, it is hard to be 100% safe.
-Aside from being an attorney and writing here I am also a volunteer reviewer at Veg Books.
+My husband and I met in law school so we’re both lawyers in Nevada.
+We ate top 8 allergen free for the most part for several years but have been able to add foods back after successful food challenges at our allergist’s office.
+Aside from being an attorney and writing here I am also a volunteer reviewer at Veg Books and a co-founder of the Food Allergy Bloggers Conference.

 I love fancy pens and pencils, comic books (my all time favorite series is The Fantastic Four), reading, sketching (I especially am fascinated by figure drawing), design & typography, and those perfect spring days where the sun is out, the sky is clear, and it would be just about too warm if it were not for a hint of a cool breeze.
 My favorite music (great songs in parentheses) is by Morrissey (“Seasick, Yet Still Docked”) & The Smiths (“There Is A Light…”), Keane (“Somewhere Only We Know”), Imogen Heap (“The Walk”) & Frou Frou (“Let Go”), Vienna Teng (“Gravity”), and Eiffel 65 (“Blue”) to name a few.